 Encroachment: The advance or infringement of uses, plant growth, fills excavation, buildings, permanent structures or development into a floodplain, which may impede or alter the flow capacity of a floodplain.

 Erosion: The physical process where flowing flood water removes sediment and earthen material causing the banks and beds of stream channels to wear away and degrade over time.
-This peril is not, per se, covered under the Program.
+This peril is not, per se, covered under the National Flood Insurance Program.

 Erosion Hazard Area: Land adjoining a watercourse regulated by this ordinance, which is deemed by the floodplain administrator to be subject to flood-related erosion losses.